aws/amazon-ec2-metadata-mock/helm/amazon-ec2-metadata-mock/README.md

 ### Installing the Chart with overridden values for AEMM configuration:

 AEMM has an [extensive list of parameters](https://github.com/aws/amazon-ec2-metadata-mock#defaults) that can overridden.
-For simplicity, a selective list of parameters are configurable using Helm custom `values.yaml` and `--set argument`.
+For simplicity, a selective list of parameters are configurable using Helm custom `values.yaml` or `--set argument`.
 To override parameters not listed in `values.yaml` use Kubernetes ConfigMap.

 The [configuration](#configuration) section details the selective list of parameters.
 Alternatively, to retrieve the same information via helm, run:
 ```sh